INSTA CULTURE by Wayne Quilliam

 “By creating a spiritually charged spatial-temporal vacuum, one’s work becomes a conceptual experience and is not defined by a singular creation or iteration.
 Observing thousands of people intertwining their culture into ours is the ultimate recognition our land and culture is highly valued and reflects on how we as sentient beings can co-existence.” said Wayne

 Winner of NAIDOC Aboriginal Artist of the Year, Human Rights and Walkley Awards, Wayne has created, curated and shown more than 280 exhibitions throughout the world including Berlin, London, Cairo, Paris, Havana, Moscow, Vienna and Tokyo.
-Wayne recently returned from the United Nations in Geneva with his latest exhibition, a documentary on Indigenous Women’s Voices and will travel to New York in August to launch a new series of work.
+Wayne recently returned from the United Nations in Geneva with his latest exhibition, a documentary on Indigenous Women’s Voices and will travel to New York to launch a new series of work.

 A.Professor Wayne Quilliam